Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests: Preliminaries

 \subsection{The $\local$ model}

 In this section, we define local algorithms and local complexity.
-In this work we focus exclusively on \emph{deterministic} local algorithms.
 Recall that our setup is informally the following.
 We are given a graph $G$, where each vertex is a computer, which knows the size of the graph $n$, and perhaps some other parameters like the maximum degree $\Delta$.
 In the case of randomized algorithms, each vertex has access to a private random bit string, while in the case of deterministic algorithms, each vertex is equipped with a unique identifier from a range polynomial in the size $n$ of the network.
 Every vertex must run the same algorithm.
 In one round, each vertex can exchange any message with its neighbors and can perform an arbitrary computation.
 The goal is to find a solution to a given LCL in as few communication rounds as possible.
 An algorithm is correct if and only if the collection of outputs at all vertices constitutes a correct solution to the problem.

-As the allowed message size is unbounded, a $t$-round $\local$ algorithm can be equivalently described as a function that maps $t$-neighborhoods to outputs---the output of a vertex is then simply the output of this function applied to the $t$-neighborhood of this vertex.
-Hence, we arrive to the following definition.
+In this work we focus exclusively on \emph{deterministic} local algorithms.
+As the allowed message size is unbounded, a $t$-round $\local$ algorithm can be equivalently described as a function that maps $t$-neighborhoods (with identifiers) to outputs---the output of a vertex is then simply the output of this function applied to the $t$-neighborhood of this vertex.
+Hence, we arrive at the following definition.

 \begin{definition}[Local algorithm] Let $\Sigma$ be a set of labels.
-A \emph{distributed local algorithm} $\fA$ of local complexity $t(n)$ is a function that takes as an input the (isomorphism type as a rooted graph) $t(n)$-neighborhood of a vertex $u$ together with the identifiers of each vertex in the neighborhood and the size of the graph $n$, and outputs a label $\in \Sigma$ for each half-edge adjacent to $u$.
+A \emph{distributed local algorithm} $\fA$ of local complexity $t(n)$ is a function that takes as an input the (isomorphism type as a rooted graph) $t(n)$-neighborhood of a vertex $u$ together with the identifiers of each vertex in the neighborhood and the size of the graph $n$, and outputs a label from $\Sigma$ for each half-edge adjacent to $u$.

 Applying an algorithm $\fA$ on an input graph $G$ of size $n$ means that the function is applied to a $t(n)$-neighborhood $B_G(u, t(n))$ of each vertex $u$ of $G$.
 The output of the function is a labeling of the half-edges around the vertices. \end{definition}